Neighborhood Bridges is a program in place to help children and families in our community. Gateway to Kindness is the official name of the program.

 A steering committee has been formed to make sure the money and items are used properly and the program is not misused.

 The schools participating are Cedar Hill Elementary, Ardmore Middle and High School, and Johnson Elementary.
 Area directors and key contacts are Yolandia Eubanks, Elizabeth Hodges Silcox, and Terry Shannon.
 Steering Committee members are Mary Hobbs, Martie Norman, Ben Whitt, Joe Rush, Shane Emerson, Jessica Magnusson, Steve Hargrove, Mike Magnusson, and Billy Shannon.
-Advocates, individuals who can post needs are April Carter, Johnson Elementary School Counselor; Kandye Jones, Johnson Elementary Assistant Principal; Kristen Bates, Cedar Hill Counselor; Emily Paschall, Cedar Hill Assistant Principal; Paige Betterton, Ardmore Middle School Counselor; Autumn Rowe, Ardmore High School Counselor; Tiffany Rolin, Ardmore High School secretary and Yolandia Eubanks, Greater Ardmore Chamber Director.
+Advocates, individuals who can post needs are Matt Taylor, Johnson Elementary School principal; Wendy Yeager, Johnson Elementary Parent Liaison; Kristen Bates, Cedar Hill Counselor; Nona Adams, Cedar Hill principal; Kristin Dorning, Cedar Hill School Nurse, Paige Betterton and Patricia Tribble, Ardmore Middle School Counselors; Autumn Rowe, Ardmore High School Counselor; Tiffany Rolin and Sherri Graviet, Ardmore High School secretary and registrar and Yolandia Eubanks, Greater Ardmore Chamber Director.

 If you are donating furniture or anything larger than a small box, someone will be in contact with you to set up a pickup time.